HIAS in Ecuador

 COMMUNITY BASED MENTAL HEALTH AND PSYCHOSOCIAL SUPPORT

+HIAS Ecuador’s mental health programs focus on promoting well-being with an emphasis on GBV prevention and response and integration activities.
+HIAS provides psychosocial support services including individual mental health counseling, support groups, psychiatric referrals, and psychological first aid.
 HIAS’ MHPSS programs train key community members to recognize acute emotional distress in children and adults as a result of crisis, and how to respond with empathy and respect.
-HIAS Ecuador’s mental health programs focus on promoting well-being with an emphasis on GBV prevention and response and integration activities.
-HIAS provides psychosocial support services including individual mental health counseling, support groups, psychiatric referrals, psychological first aid, and workshops on self-care.
-HIAS Ecuador’s staff train community leaders, public health officials, and partner organizations.
+HIAS Ecuador’s staff train community leaders, public health officials, and partner organizations to mainstream a psychosocial approach in all basic service areas.
+HIAS works with communities to facilitate and promote the integration of refugees into host communities based on interculturality, empowerment, and a refugee rights approach.
 In order to help refugee and host communities cope with the psychosocial effects of the pandemic, HIAS provides essential mental health support through phone calls and online platforms.

 GENDER-BASED VIOLENCE (GBV) PREVENTION AND RESPONSE

 Women, girls, and LGBTQ individuals are disproportionately affected by forced displacement.
 HIAS’ GBV services are driven by the needs and the voices of survivors, and our GBV programming helps forcibly displaced women, girls, and LGBTQ individuals access human rights to pursue their potential, free from violence and gender-related oppression.
-HIAS prioritizes survivors’ leadership when designing and implementing activities, and in Ecuador, HIAS provides case management, psychosocial services, support groups, and refers survivors to health and legal protection spaces that enable them to recover, heal, and thrive.
+Psychological first aid and services related to child protection are also provided for survivors with minor children.
+These programs seek to create a better environment of well-being, safety, and protection for GBV survivors and those at risk.
+HIAS prioritizes survivors’ leadership when designing and implementing activities, and in Ecuador, HIAS provides case management, psychosocial services, support groups, livelihoods support, assistance with basic needs, and refers survivors to health and legal protection spaces that enable them to recover, heal, and thrive.
 Through risk reduction activities, HIAS Ecuador decreases the threats to women and girls and LGBTQ refugees that arise from unsafe living environments, unstable economic situations, or isolation.
 In addition, HIAS implements programs that support transformative change, including programs for men and boys to unlearn norms and behaviors that contribute to or condone violence.
+HIAS also carries out GBV prevention activities, promotion of gender rights and equality in communities, local, and national advocacy spaces, with companies and private sector entities.

 Without legal status, refugees are forced to live on the margins of society, sometimes for generations, without access to healthcare, education, dignified work, or safe shelter.
 HIAS Ecuador works in close collaboration with the government, UNHCR, legal assistance providers, and other stakeholders to empower, educate, and support refugees as they seek to access rights and secure protection.

 Access to dignified, sustainable, and safe livelihoods are at the core of HIAS’ economic inclusion interventions.
 Our methodology enables refugees, vulnerable migrants, and host communities to find opportunities to enhance self-reliance, increase resilience, regain dignity, and to build independent and meaningful futures.
-HIAS Ecuador promotes the development of sustainable livelihoods by providing entrepreneurship and employment opportunities for beneficiaries.
+HIAS Ecuador promotes the development of sustainable livelihoods by providing entrepreneurship and employment opportunities for beneficiaries and develops training processes for learning and developing new abilities and skills.
 Through the Graduation Model Approach (GMA), HIAS Ecuador helps alleviate extreme poverty within 18 months, supporting participants to become food secure, enjoy stable and diversified incomes, increase their assets, better integrate into their communities, and have a plan for the future.
 HIAS’ Entrepreneurship School with a Gender Lens supports refugee and migrant women, survivors of GBV, and those at risk of GBV to develop safe sustainable livelihoods while strengthening their self-esteem, autonomy, and empowerment.
-HIAS’ agro-business program promotes social cohesion among refugee and host community families through the development of income-generating agricultural activities.
-HIAS also works closely with the private sector on higher-wage employment opportunities, empowering women in particular to become more economically independent.
+HIAS’ agro-business program promotes social cohesion among refugee and host community families through the development of income-generating agricultural, livestock, and agro-industrial activities.
+HIAS also works closely with the private sector on higher-wage employment opportunities, empowering women in particular to become more economically independent, and develops greater opportunities for families.

 HIAS IN LATIN AMERICA AND THE CARIBBEAN